TakayasuNasu/slides-binary-algorithm/slides.md

 <v-clicks>

-- If slave 1 died, which bottle does have poison?
+- If slave 1 died, which of these bottles has poison?
 - w3 has poison.

 </v-clicks>